PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 3. View your chosen in the regular Adam Matthew web interface (hint, find the __uri__ field).
 4. Can you get to the full text for that document?
 5. _Going further_: Try the second form to look at sections within documents.
 What differences do you see?
 6. _Going even further_: Write a short Python script that takes a URL, calls the Adam Matthew API, returns JSON data, then does something with that data.
-[I have written the start of the script for you...](https://github.com/PhilReedData/AdamMatthewTry) TBA
+[I have written the start of the script for you...](https://github.com/PhilReedData/AdamMatthewTry)

-### Other matters
-(May put this in the Conclusions section) Data mining agreements, copyright...
-TBA

 ### Support from Adam Matthew
 This is not part of the usual service from Adam Matthew, or from academic libraries in the UK.
 There is, however, some guidance from [The Adam Matthew API](http://developers.amdigital.co.uk/API/Overview).